 Nutrition for Fitness – A Start

 Most of us know that the food we eat plays a huge role in how we look and feel.
 Regular exercise is very important for our overall fitness at any age.
 Research has shown that nutrition has even more significant impact than exercise on fitness.
 Eating healthy foods can help us reach our fitness goals.
-The purpose of this post is to help you get started regardless of your current level of fitness.
+The purpose of this post is to help you get started with a foundational understanding of Nutrition for Fitness.

 Begin with Your Goals.

 I addressed goals and their importance in fitness in my previous post.
 If you don’t know what you’re aiming to achieve in fitness you will limit your progress.
 Is your goal to reach a certain weight?
 Or, are you trying to attain certain goals with weight training?
 Are you hoping to run a particular distance within a certain time?
 Are you aiming to grow muscle?
 The kinds of food and the amounts will change significantly depending on what your goals are.
 In this post we will address macro nutrients, aka.
 Macros.
 Those are the amounts and proportions of proteins, carbohydrates and fats.
 We’ll also address the types of Macros that best support health and fitness.